-Earlier this week New Scientist broke the news that the first baby born after Maternal Spindle Transfer is already five months old, and even more, he seems to be doing well.
+Earlier this week New Scientist broke the news that the first baby born after Maternal Spindle Transfer (a form of mitochondrial replacement) is already five months old, and even more, he seems to be doing well.
 Even when John Zhang’s team has achieved a world first, I agree with Dr. Alison Murdoch in that: “The translation of mitochondrial donation to a clinical procedure is not a race but a goal to be achieved with caution to ensure both safety and reproducibility”.

 At the moment there is very little information regarding how all this went down, science wise, and for sure this instalment of the Scientific Congress of the American Society for Reproductive Medicine is going to be a really interesting one (I wonder if there will be any bioethicists around).
 A particularly salient feature of this news is that John Zhang’s team did not carry out the procedure in the US, but they went to México because, as Zhang is quoted saying, “there are no rules” in Mexico.
 I found such a quote really troubling, even if it was taken out of context, because amendments concerning assisted reproduction to the Mexican National Health Law are being discussed at the moment.
 As someone who works in the ethics of mitochondrial replacement techniques, and that was born and raised in Mexico, this whole story particularly worried me.
 The timing of the news could not have been worse for all those people in Mexico trying to get a scientifically informed and liberal amendment to the current National Health Law (yesterday I talked to some very distraught colleagues based in Mexico).
 It is surprising that this fact about the Mexican regulatory landscape was not taken into account by the New Scientist feature, and it is even more surprising that no news article or think piece has talked about it yet.
 Now, the amendment that at the moment seems to have the best chance of being approved is not only really conservative and discriminatory, as I have said here, but it is so poorly written that it interferes with other scientific areas.
 For example, it completely halts chimera research and human embryo research.
 The NIH moratorium on chimera research pales in comparison with this amendment.
 It truly seems as if it had been forged in the Vatican.